jimmejardine/qiqqa-open-source/docs-src/Qiqqa.Internals.-.Processing.PDF.documents'.text.and.the.impact.on.UI+UX.md

+# Qiqqa Internals :: Processing PDF documents' text and the impact on UI+UX

 > Rippeed off from my reply to https://github.com/jimmejardine/qiqqa-open-source/issues/165

 Had a look at what happened exactly.
 It has been enlightening as I discovered I was working with a couple of internal assumptions that are clearly based on developer rather than user experience influencing my user experience.